wp-plugins/login-security-solution/readme.txt

 == Changelog ==

+= 0.33.0 (2012-10-18) =
+* Add text to failure alerts saying the attacker will be denied access.
+* Have failure alerts say there won't be further emails.

 = 0.32.0 (2012-10-04) =
 * SIGNIFICANT CHANGE:  Reduce the number of emails sent to administrators: add the "Multiple Failure Notifications" setting and make the default "No."